-Beginning in 2018, the Goldfarb School of Nursing at Barnes-Jewish College is offering the Doctor of Nursing Practice (DNP) degree for MSN-prepared registered nurses.
+Goldfarb School of Nursing at Barnes-Jewish College offers the Doctor of Nursing Practice (DNP) degree for MSN-prepared registered nurses.
 In addition to advancing knowledge and strengthening career prospects, a Doctor of Nursing Practice degree offers a chance to directly improve outcomes in a wide range of health care settings.
 Students pursuing a DNP degree in our program are dedicated to staying in practice and affecting change by evaluating policy, applying clinical scholarship and using advanced leadership skills.

 • Program length: 2 years